 Bob walks us through his sheer luck of finding a dentist like Dr. Lepore

-I went online when I moved to Down Eaton to find a dentist who could serve my needs and I found Dr. Lepore with excellent reviews regarding restorative work and also he was in my neighborhood.
+I went online when I moved to Dunedin to find a dentist who could serve my needs and I found Dr. Lepore with excellent reviews regarding restorative work and also he was in my neighborhood.
 I can walk here which is very convenient and I feel that we are in the same community together so I made my appointment with Dr. Lepore and we discussed all my work in detail when we eventually came to the fact that I was going to have restorative work on all of my teeth I would keep all of my teeth but they would all need caps and he went through with me on the different options that I had from basic work through the complete process and I opted for the full Monty I wanted to have work that would be good for me for the rest of my life.
 I thank Dr. Lepore for his talent and hard work and his team for giving me the top notch dental work right here in my community and all my friends and family appreciate it too.
 They say, Bob you look better!

 Smile design at Lepore Comprehensive Dentistry explained by Dr. Ryan Lepore